John Kepner, MA, MBA, C-IAYT, Executive Director

 One of his evolving interests is the sound integration of yoga with allopathic and complementary and alternatives therapies, while at the same time preserving the classical personal growth, spiritual support, and personal relationship foundations of yoga.

-Abby M. Geyer, Advertising Services
+Abby M. Geyer, C-IAYT, Advertising Services

 Abby began her career at Glamour Magazine, Conde Nast Publications, in New York City and served as both the Accessories Editor and later Sportswear Editor.
-She moved to San Francisco where she was Advertising and Public Relations Manager for a knitwear firm and later moved to be Fashion Coordinator for all Northern Stores at I. Magnin.
+She moved to San Francisco where she was Advertising and Public Relations Manager for a knitwear firm and later moved to be a Fashion Coordinator for all Northern Stores at I. Magnin.

 While in California, Abby was introduced to many holistic therapies and became hooked on yoga, nutrition, and meditation.
 Abby’s passion for following a healthy lifestyle had begun.
 In the 1990’s, Abby moved with her husband and son to Las Vegas where, for eight years, she worked as the Director of Marketing, Special Events and Public Relations for Saks Fifth Avenue.
 It was during this time that Abby was introduced to Ayurveda.
 She quickly realized that this was the life science that she had been searching for.
 She has used the principles of Ayurveda in her own life since and is certified as an Ayurvedic Life Style Coach and an Ayurvedic Nutritionist.
 Abby became the Advertising Representative for the Light on Ayurveda journal in 2004 and still holds that position.